Samuel Marsden: Establishment of the mission at Rangihoua

 The expedition arrived at Ruatara's dominion of Rangihoua Bay on 24 December 1814.
-The following day, which happened to be Christmas, Marsden raised the Union Jack over Oihi Bay (a small cove in the north-east of Rangihoua Bay) and gave the first known Christian sermon on New Zealand soil.
+The following day, Christmas Day, Marsden raised the Union Jack over Oihi Bay (a small cove in the north-east of Rangihoua Bay) and gave the first known Christian sermon on New Zealand soil.
 The service from the Church of England Book of Common Prayer was read in English but it is likely that, having learnt the language from Ruatara, Marsden preached his sermon in the Māori language.
 Ruatara was prevailed upon to explain those parts of the sermon the 400-strong Māori congregation did not understand.

 Marsden later visited the neighbouring tribal areas, including the Okuratope Pā in Hongi Hika's territory.
 He also secured a cargo of timber to sell in Sydney.
 Marsden, who believed in the principle of "commerce before conversion", reckoned that trade brought back on the Active would earn around £1,000 per year.
 On 24 February 1815, Marsden exchanged 12 axes with Ruatara to gain exclusive access to 200 acres of land at Rangihoua for the first Christian mission in New Zealand.
 Ruatara, who was ill and died several weeks later, was told to make sure his people understood that this package of land was for white people only.
 Marsden left 25 Europeans at Rangihoua to build the mission under the management of Kendall, and to reduce the likelihood of the local people attacking this group, Marsden took ten Maori with him back to Sydney as surety.

 One of these hostages was the Ngāpuhi chief Tītore, who spent two years with Marsden at Parramatta, before sailing to England in the Kangaroo where he visited Professor Samuel Lee at Cambridge University and assisted him in the 1820 publication of First Grammar and Vocabulary of the New Zealand Language.